torralba-lab/im2recipe/README.md

 ## Prepare training data

-We provide the steps to format and prepare Recipe1M data for training the trijoint model.
+We also provide the steps to format and prepare Recipe1M data for training the trijoint model.
 We hope these instructions will allow others to train similar models with other data sources as well.

 ### Choosing semantic categories